 Stuart removed one of Anthony’s one-liners for a reason that can only be justified if there was a DVD (or Blu-ray) release of the director’s cut.
 When Swanbeck is talking about his experience with the festival, he made a jokey observation (“As if I haven’t been burned enough today”) that ties in with the fire theme of the poster.
 When Swanbeck shows the DVD of Nekhorvich to Ethan, the scientist pauses after his pleasantry as if waiting for a reply.
 Ethan smiles, says he’s fine and asks Nekhorvich how he is.
 The scientist reminisces how himself, his colleague and Ethan share an appreciation for Kubrick’s Dr. Strangelove.
 This would have made for a fabulous in-joke given the last film that audiences saw Cruise in.
 It’s a shame that Anthony went uncredited, although this fits in with the previous film which saw Emilio Estevez go uncredited.
 I feel sorry for Anthony because the opposing running times of M:I-2 signify the subtle difference between a glorified cameo and an extended cameo.

 M:I-2 would have appealed more to the older demographic if Anthony’s time hadn’t been lopped off more mercilessly than the finger of Ulrich, who was named after the drummer of a band (Metallica) who contributed to the soundtrack.
-Also, Tony’s second scene shouldn’t have been removed because it was subversing the trope of the Tom Cruise formula – a man has a crisis of conscience until a woman encourages him to be the best in his field.
+Tony’s second scene shouldn’t have been removed because it was subversing the trope of the Tom Cruise formula – a man has a crisis of conscience until a woman encourages him to be the best in his field.
 There is no cultural (other than scenic) reason for M:I 2 to take place in Australia.
 With the exception of Ethan’s pilot, none of the antagonists are Australian except one in real life – Richard Roxburgh.
 His South African accent was a nod to Arnold Vosloo in Woo’s Hard Target.
 The producers may have thought that having a bad guy speak in an Australian accent would sound corny and render the Australian portion of the plot predictable.
 Upon Nyah leaving the prison (after pretending to be a prisoner), she has a conversation with Hunt.